Glossary

 Plugin Hub

 Kong plugin or bundled plugin A plugin developed, maintained, and supported by Kong.
 Unless otherwise noted in the plugin’s description on the Kong Plugin Hub, all Kong-supported plugins are bundled with their relevant Kong Gateway install packages, and are available in Konnect.
-Kong Plugin Hub
+Plugins bundled in self-managed Kong Gateway

 Mesh policy Mesh policies bundle features for your service traffic and network configuration.
 Mesh policies